soulripper13/hass-speedtest-ookla/README.md

 - Automatically select the closest server
 - Choose from the 10 nearest servers
 - Manually specify a server ID
+- Optional fallback to closest server if a specified server is temporarily unavailable
 - **Precise Scheduling**: Run tests at a specific time (e.g., "every hour on the hour")
 - Automatic testing at a configurable interval
 - Manual-only mode for on-demand testing